-24 See also Savino v.
-Robertson, 652 N.E.2d 1240, 1244 (III.
+See also Savino v.
+Robertson, 652 N.E.2d 1240, 1244 (Ill.
 App.
 1995) (enactment of Illinois' modified comparative fault statute has no effect on express assumption of risk, where plaintiff expressly assumes dangers and risks created by activity or defendant's negligence, or on primary implied assumption of risk, where plaintiff knowingly and voluntarily assumes risks inherent in particular situation or defendant's negligence); Coomer v.
 Kansas City Royals Baseball Corp., Nos.
 WD 73984, WD 74040, 2013 WL 150838, at 3 (Mo.
 Ct.
 App.
 Jan.
-15, 2013) ("Primary implied assumption of risk operates to negate the negligence element of duty [t]he plaintiff's voluntary participation in the activity serves as consent to the known, inherent, risks of the activity and relieves the defendant of the duty to protect the plaintiff from those harms.") (internal citations omitted); Fortier v.
+15, 2013) ("Primary implied assumption of risk operates to negate the negligence element of duty . . . [t]he plaintiff's voluntary participation in the activity serves as consent to the known, inherent, risks of the activity and relieves the defendant of the duty to protect the plaintiff from those harms.") (internal citations omitted); Fortier v.
 Los Rios Cmty.
 Coll.
 Dist., 52 Cal.
 Rptr.
 2d 812 (Cal.
 App.
 4th 1996) (applying doctrine of assumption of risk to preclude football player's claims for personal injuries).

-player from recovering from community college for personal injuries sustained during football practice); cf. Hackbart v.
+Indeed, the doctrine has been recognized or applied in numerous cases involving football players who were injured while playing the sport.
+See, e.g., Brown v.
+National Football League, 219 F. Supp.
+2d 372, 389 (S.D.N.Y.
+2002) (noting that state law claims by NFL player for injuries incurred while playing professional football" will "implicate . . . ordinary concepts of negligence and assumption of risk"); Glazier v.
+Keuka Coll., 275 A.D.2d 1039 (N.Y.
+App.
+Div.
+2000) (plaintiffs assumed risk of injuries, as matter of law, by engaging in tackle football game between two residence halls); Hunt v.
+Skaneateles Cent.
+Sch.
+Dist., 227 A.D.2d 939 (N.Y.
+App.
+Div.
+1996) (high school student assumed risk of football related injury); Benitez v.
+New York City Bd. of Educ., 73 N.Y.2d 650 (1989) (same); Fortier v.
+Los Rios Cmty.
+Coll.
+Dist., 52 Cal.
+Rptr.
+2d 812 (Cal.
+App.
+4th 1996) (doctrine of assumption of risk precluded collegiate football player from recovering from community college for personal injuries sustained during football practice); cf. Hackbart v.
 Cincinnati Bengals, Inc., 601 F.2d 516, 520 (10th Cir.
 1979) (noting that theory of negligence would not support holding NFL team liable, "since subjecting another to unreasonable risk of harm, the essence of negligence, is inherent in the game of football, for admittedly it is violent," and drawing distinction that where football player is subject to intentional conduct that results in infliction of injuries in reckless disregard of his rights, only then may NFL team be liable for such intentional conduct, since it is "highly questionable whether a professional football player consents or submits to injuries caused by conduct not within the rules").

-Even in those states that do not recognize assumption of risk as a defense, such states will nevertheless consider concepts such as contributory negligence or comparative fault to limit any recovery by a plaintiff, where that plaintiff is deemed to have engaged in a dangerous activity that contributed to his or her injuries.25 See generally Brown, 219 F. Supp.
-2d at 384 n.5 (noting that "implied assumption of risk is no longer a complete defense, but is subsumed under
+Even in those states that do not recognize assumption of risk as a defense, such states will nevertheless consider concepts such as contributory negligence or comparative fault to limit any recovery by a plaintiff, where that plaintiff is deemed to have engaged in a dangerous activity that contributed to his or her injuries.22 See generally Brown, 219 F. Supp.
+2d at 384 n.5 (noting that "implied assumption of risk is no longer a complete defense, but is subsumed under New York's comparative fault statute"); see also Britenriker v.
+Mock, No. 3:08 CV 1890, 2009 WL 2392917, at 5 (N.D.
+Ohio July 31, 2009) (same; applying Ohio law).